Marching for Melta - Tim and fellow teachers

 Logan sings Hold me Now.
 More plea than proposition.

 Early evening, and, in keeping with proceedings, central Munich turns green too.
 Emerald-hued lights are beamed up and down major landmarks, including the Olympia Tower, Hard Rock Café and Molley Malone’s.
 But, this time, sadly not the Allianz Arena.
 World renowned for its innovative stadium-facade lighting, the arena is bathed in blood red.
-Having rolled out the red carpet all weekend to the Irish, Munich most definitely isn’t pulling out all the stops when it comes to König Fußball.
+Having rolled out the red carpet all weekend to the Irish, Munich calls it a day when it comes to König Fußball.
 FC Bayern are playing Mainz 05.